0xWDG/Appsterdam-Events-History/2026/04/04 Weekend Fun_ Super Mario Experience.md

 ---

-What would be a better way to spend your Saturday than getting together with Appsterdammers, their friends and families to visit The [Suprer Mario Bros Experience](https://www.nintendo.com/nl-nl/Nieuws/2026/Maart/LET-S-A-GO-Nintendo-viert-40-jaar-Super-Mario-Bros-met-Super-Mario-Experience-in-Utrecht-3037053.html)!
+What would be a better way to spend your Saturday than getting together with Appsterdammers, their friends and families to visit the [Super Mario Experience](https://www.nintendo.com/nl-nl/Nieuws/2026/Maart/LET-S-A-GO-Nintendo-viert-40-jaar-Super-Mario-Bros-met-Super-Mario-Experience-in-Utrecht-3037053.html)!

 Pricing: Free